Step aside, brown and serve rolls! These Super Easy No Yeast Dinner Rolls are ready in under 25 minutes but taste like you slaved over them all day!

 - Egg whites (optional) - for a shiny finish to the rolls, you can brush them with an egg white wash before baking.

 - Butter - if you don't have unsalted butter you can use salted butter.
-Reduce your sugar to a heaping ¼ teaspoon if using salted butter, however.
+Reduce your salt to a heaping ¼ teaspoon if using salted butter, however.

 - Flour - if you'd like a whole wheat roll, you can substitute in ½ cup whole wheat flour for ½ cup of the all-purpose flour.